cfengine/documentation/resources/additional-topics/file-content.markdown

 If you are using CFEngine 3.3 or later, you have the option of using edit_template and its embedded language constructs to keep decisions and loops inside templates.
-Let's set aside that for a while and look at the alternatives, placing the data entirely within bundles of `edit'-promises.
+Let's set aside that for a while and look at the alternatives, placing the data entirely within bundles of `edit`-promises.

 There is language support for this kind of editing in the standard library, and you can store data and template components within a CFEngine configuration